barkdoll/barkdoll/README.md

 ## 🔎 Who is Jesse?

 He is a full-stack software developer working on nifty projects with Axle Informatics in North Bethesda, MD.
-We work closely with NIH to support their laboratory and research needs through various high-volume data and informatics, as well as web application projects.
+We work closely with NIH to support their laboratory and research needs through various web application projects, often surrounding high-volume data and informatics.

 ### 🌳 What is Jesse learning these days?